sleepingkingstudios/incunabulum/pipes-and-plumbers/running-the-game.md

 ##### Attacks And Weapons

 Some weapons may use a different attribute bonus, or use a different attribute as the check difficulty.
 For example, a Wand may use the character's Magic bonus instead of Power, and may attack the target's Speed, rather than the target's Defense.

+If you have more than one weapon equipped, such as a [Koopa Shell]({{site.baseurl}}/pipes-and-plumbers/armor#koopa-shell) used as a weapon, you must choose which weapon you are using for each Attack or Full Attack action.
+You do not gain any benefits from other weapons, including bonuses to Power or the ability to ignore Armored or Flying.

 ##### Making Full Attacks